Frequently Asked Questions

 Sometimes there are barriers to face-to-face counselling.
 You may live in a remote location or be unable to attend in person due to physical disability.
 Perhaps you feel uneasy leaving the house or don’t like the idea of seeing a psychologist in person just yet.

 Although I believe there is no substitute for face-to-face therapy, I do offer telehealth sessions via phone and video conferencing.
 I have extensive experience as a helpline counsellor and am convinced of the potential for positive change via phone and video counselling.

-- If you intend to claim a Medicare rebate, you’ll need to obtain a referral letter and Mental Health Care Plan (MHCP) from a GP.
+- If you intend to claim a Medicare rebate, you’ll need to obtain a referral letter and a Mental Health Care Plan (MHCP), sometimes called a Mental Health Treatment Plan (MHTP), from a GP.
 Arrange for a double appointment with the GP so that you have enough time to discuss your situation and answer their questions.
-Make sure both the referral letter and MHCP are signed by the GP (otherwise, it’s not valid).
+Make sure both the referral letter and MHCP are signed by the GP, and that the referral letter specifies the number of sessions provided by the plan (otherwise, it’s not valid).

 - Gather the details of any prescription medication, including the name of the medication, the dosage and frequency, the prescribing doctor, and when it was first prescribed.

 - Prepare some notes to help you explain what brings you to therapy and what changes you’re aiming for.